 Alternatively, you can find and pay for your food, lodging, and metro fares independently.
 This route may be the more feasible option if you cannot produce the necessary payment for a delegate package.
 In this event, you will need to independently determine how much lodging, food, and inner-city travel will cost.
 We recommend that you create a spreadsheet or table to track your progress, whatever route you decide to take.
 It may also be helpful to create a schedule for yourself so that you can keep from leaving any important steps in the fundraising process until the last minute.

 Once you have clarified your need and identified potential resources, you must get to the business of developing a strategy for effectively raising the necessary funds.
 The first step in this process is determining how you will frame your request for financial support to your different audiences (your different potential donors).
 This step can be immensely fun and rewarding and offers the opportunity for important self-reflection, creativity, and empowerment.

 It is likely that you will have a unique narrative for each potential donor.
 All narratives will be true, but each will emphasize different messages.
 To be an effective fundraiser, it is critical that you communicate the following general messages to your donors:

-- Your passion for the Youth Assembly at the United Nations, the 17 Sustainable Development Goals
+- Your passion for the Youth Assembly and the 17 Sustainable Development Goals